Mark-Cooper-Janssen-Vooles/dotnet-deep-dive/README.md

     - Adds a configurable logging experience via ILogger for all requests sent through clients created by the factory.

-  /// note: up to configuration: https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-8.0
+  /// note: up to logging and monitoring: https://learn.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-8.0